danielbarter/personal_website_code_old/posts/2016-01-31-whatisamanifold.md

 3. **(harder)** Prove that every manifold has a well defined dimension. [hint](https://en.wikipedia.org/wiki/Singular_homology).
 4. **(harder)** Prove that the only two 1-dimensional manifolds are $\mathbb{R}$ and $S^1$.

-In later posts we will see many more examples.
-We have defined manifolds and seen our first example (the circle), but we still haven\'t explained why we can do calculus on a manifold.
-I will explain this in the next post about the tangent bundle.